Krubico/AutoClass/README.md

 # AutoClass
-I took some Sklearn classifiers and build an algorithm to find the best one for your dataset.
+I took Sklearn classifiers and build an algorithm to find the best one for your dataset.
+Google Colab Implementation.

 How to use:
 Step 1: You put in your dataset (.csv) (You can convert your excel dataset to csv)